nycu-caslab/OSC-RISCV-Web/_sources/labs/lab3.rst

 Basic Exercise 2 - Dynamic Memory Allocator - 30%
 =================================================

-Your Page Frame Allocator already provides 4 KB-aligned page frames.
+Your Page Frame Allocator (from Basic Exercise 1) provides 4 KB-aligned page frames via `p_alloc(1)`.
-The Dynamic Memory Allocator must call the page_allocator API (e.g., p_alloc(1)) to obtain a single page frame and compute its physical base address.
-For small allocations (< 4 KB), maintain multiple chunk pools (e.g., sizes 16, 32, 48, 96 bytes, etc.).
-Partition each 4 KB page into fixed-size chunks for a given pool.
+The Dynamic Memory Allocator must call `p_alloc(1)` to obtain one page and use its physical base address.
+For small allocations (< 4 KB), maintain multiple chunk pools (sizes 16, 32, 48, 96 bytes, etc.),
+partitioning each page into fixed-size chunks for the corresponding pool.

 On each allocation request:
   1. Round up the requested size to the nearest pool size.
   2. If a free chunk exists in the corresponding pool, return it; otherwise, request a new page from the Page Frame Allocator.